illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 <br>

 ## The BeagleBone is the choice and here's why: <br>
+***Actually, it is a tough call.
+The Raspberry Pi 4 would work too*** <br>
 - Price is accessible.
 Boards are in stock at normal parts suppliers (Digi-Key, Mouser, Newark)
-- 100% open source project best suits the university and modern data transparency concepts
+- 100% open source project seems more inline with the university and modern data transparency concepts
 - Fully documented and all design files available.
 Redoing the board isn't for the faint-hearted, but possible
-- Two flavors: Chose between a low-power Beagle (Black) and a strong processor Beagle (AI)
+- Two flavors: Choose between a low-power Beagle (Black) and a strong processor Beagle (AI)
 - The AM5729 processor on the AI version is an industrial controller with seemingly inexhaustable specs
     - The software paradigm will change before the hardware possibilities are fully exploited
 - Both Beagles have the same cape pinout.
 Many of the peripherals are common, which means the capes are cross-compatible